5.14SEQUENCE (GENERATOR)

 |ALTER SEQUENCE EMP_NO_GEN RESTART WITH 145;

-2. Resetting the base value of the sequence EMP_NO_GEN to the initial value stored in the metadata
+2. Resetting the sequence EMP_NO_GEN to the start value stored in the metadata

 |ALTER SEQUENCE EMP_NO_GEN RESTART;